-When I was ten years old, my parents notice something odd about my hearing.
-I remember not being able to have a conversation, increasing the T.V volume up to 100.
-It made me very shy and quiet too because I couldn’t hear anybody and no one was bothered to talk to me.
+When I was ten, my parents noticed something odd about my hearing.
+I remember being unable to converse, increasing the TV volume to 100.
+It made me very shy and quiet too because I couldn’t hear anybody and nobody bothered to talk to me.
 So my parents went to have me checked out.
-The doctors could not confirm the cause of my hearing loss but said that it was likely to be from birth or the car crash.
+The doctors could not confirm the cause of my hearing loss but said it was likely from birth or a car crash.

-Growing up with these conditions have been extremely difficult, especially at school.
-Let’s face it – a lot of things happens at school!
+Growing up with these conditions has been extremely difficult, especially at school.
+Let’s face it – a lot of things happen at school!
 Why?
-I think it’s because the schools are students playground.
-It’s a place where they can feel a sense of independence away from home, the parents and rules.
-So they feel a sense of freedom and does whatever they want to do.
+I think it’s because the schools are students’ playgrounds.
+It’s where they can feel a sense of independence away from home, their parents and rules.
+So they feel a sense of freedom and do whatever they want to do.
 The sad thing about it was – nothing could stop them.
-I mean, you do not go to jail for bullying other kids, do you?
-You will, however, eventually get an exemption from school, but that’s better news for the bullies because they do not like school anyway.
+Do you mean you do not go to jail for bullying other kids?
+You will eventually get an exemption from school, but that’s better news for the bullies because they do not like school anyway.

 Anyway, back to the post.
-Sorry guys, I take bullying very seriously because I was bullied at school, and I reported it, but they did nothing.
+Sorry guys, I take bullying very seriously because I was bullied at school and reported it, but they did nothing.
 It made things even worst.
-Not only the bullies actions – it affected my confidence too.
+Not only did the bully’s actions – affect my confidence too.
 Think about it.
 I was getting attacked, I begged for help once, and I got shut down?!
 Now you want me to keep asking for help?
 Where do you think I will get the confidence to ask again?
 How can I trust you?
 God knows what the bullying was about.
 I know I was a good student.
 Never have I ever looked for trouble.
 Some say it was a racist act, a discrimination act.
 Some even blame the victims for not standing up to the bullies.
 Sometimes, I wonder if bullies get bullied too!

 Lack of Confidence

 So bullies played a big part in my lack of confidence.
-I was a timid and quiet kid who had big dreams to become their boss.
-It felt like it was my fault because I have one arm, and I am deaf.
-I started hating myself, depressed, attempting suicide and feeling lonely etc. I didn’t want to live anymore, and I remember crying and begging the bullies to stay away from me.
-Sometimes I was scared to walk down the hallway to my class because the bullies are there.
+I was a timid and quiet kid who dreamed of becoming their boss.
+It felt like it was my fault because I have one arm and am deaf.
+I started hating myself, getting depressed, attempting suicide and feeling lonely.
+I didn’t want to live anymore, and I remember crying and begging the bullies to stay away from me.
+Sometimes I was scared to walk down the hallway to my class because the bullies were there.
 It’s like they were waiting for me.
-I remember pretending to be sick, so I do not go to school.
+I remember pretending to be sick so I do not go to school.
 Eventually, the bullying stopped, and I made good friends.

 NUS (National Union of Students)

-The organisation had power and a voice to make real changes for students.
-I thought I had it worse and that I was the only one who’s got two disabilities.
+The organisation had the power and a voice to make fundamental changes for students.
+I thought I had it worse and was the only one with two disabilities.
 I was excited to meet other disabled people too.
 For the first time in my life, I felt ‘normal’.
-I was in a place where I did not have to explain anything to anyone about why my arm is the way it is or why you have to speak a bit slower to me.
+I was in a place where I did not have to explain to anyone why my arm was the way it was or why you have to speak a bit slower to me.
 I felt safe and happy.
-There were some couples, married with kids, families there too.
+There were some couples, married with kids, and families there too.
 It was very inspiring.
-I realised that I could do anything I want and be who I want to be.
-There’s nothing stopping expect one thing – Me.
+I realised I could do anything and be who I wanted.
+Nothing is stopping except one thing – Me.

-So I had a bit of confidence before that experience, but after it, I was a new person, and no one could believe that it was me.
-Everyone was complimenting on my new found self-confidence.
+So I had a bit of confidence before that experience, but after it, I was a new person, and no one could believe it was me.
+Everyone complimented me on my newfound self-confidence.
 You want to stir at my arm, go on, stir.
 I don’t care anymore.
 You want to talk about me – go for it, sweetheart.
 I had all the confidence in the world and started wearing short sleeves, tops and short dresses more than ever as I was confident in my skin.
 I was walking with my head up high and felt nothing but powerful.